KU BEAN LAB

 Current & Recent Research Projects

 We are currently conducting a number of research projects in the KU BEAN Lab and in collaboration with our colleagues at the University of Kansas and other institutions.
-This list of projects is meant to be an overview of our studies.
+This list of projects is intended to be an overview of our studies.
 If you would like to learn more about a specific area, please contact Dr. Amlung by email.

 Using behavioral economics to investigate decision-making in addictive disorders